tony-nyagah/domain-monitor/README.md

 ## Domain Monitor 🌐
-A web application to monitor whether or not a site is up and running as intended.
+A web application that monitors a domain's status i.e. ssl status and http response status.

 ### How it works
 1. The application starts a server on a specified port (default: 8080).